 is also common.
 During the pushing phase of labor, you may lose control of your bladder

-A birth plan can
+A birth plan can help

-and other aspects of labor and delivery.
+other aspects of labor and delivery.

 Lots of surprises are in store for you when you're pregnant — but none sweeter